anthonymorast/mols-research/README.md

-CombinatoricsLibrary
+Combinatorics Library
 ====================

-A C# combinatorics libraries with a focus on Latin Squares.
+A combinatorics library written as a C# dynamically linked library (dll) with a focus on Latin squares.

-The Latin Square class will inherit from the Array Class and have the stipulation of being nxn.